The Density Formula: One Lemma to Bound Them All

 The \emph{planarization} $\Lambda$ of the drawing $\Gamma$ is the planar drawing obtained from $\Gamma$ by replacing each crossing by a new vertex and replacing each edge by its edge-segments.
 We call the drawing $\Gamma$ \emph{connected} if the graph underlying its planarization $\Lambda$ is connected.
 Let us remark that most density results in this paper assume for brevity the considered graphs to be connected, while our proofs actually only require the respective drawings to be connected.

 The connected components of $\mathbb{S}^2$ or $\mathbb{R}^2$ after removing all edges and vertices in $\Gamma$ are called the \emph{cells} of $\Gamma$.
 The set of all cells is denoted by $\calC$.
 The \emph{boundary} $\partial c$ of each cell $c$ consists of a cyclic sequence alternating between $V \cup \calX$ and $\calS$, i.e., vertices/crossings and edge-segments of $\Gamma$.
 If $\Gamma$ is not connected, $\partial c$ might consist of multiple such sequences.
 Be aware that an edge-segment might appear twice on $\partial c$, a crossing might appear up to four times on $\partial c$, and a vertex $v$ may appear up to $\deg(v)$ times on $\partial c$.
 Each appearance of an edge-segment / vertex / crossing on $\partial c$ is called an edge-segment-incidence / vertex-incidence / crossing-incidence of $c$.
 The total number of edge-segment-incidences and vertex-incidences of $c$ is called the \emph{size} of $c$ and denoted by $\|c\|$.
-We emphasize that $\|c\|$ does not take the number of crossings on $\partial c$ into account, while edge-segments and vertices are counted with multiplicities; see \cref{fig:example-cells} for several examples.
+Note that $\|c\|$ does not take the number of crossings on $\partial c$ into account, while edge-segments and vertices are counted with multiplicities; see \cref{fig:example-cells} for several examples.
 For an integer $i$, let $\calC_i$ and $\calC_{\geq i}$ denote the set of all cells of size exactly $i$ and the set of all cells of size at least $i$, respectively.